 In the fourth and final section of the course, "Course Wrap-Up," Dr. Feenstra includes a document on how to structure a letter of intent and offers guidance on what to do when your proposal is rejected.
 As of 2015, this final section also includes a sample grant proposal.

 Is This Course Right for You?

 If you are new or relatively new to grant writing and want a comprehensive overview of the process from finding funders to structuring your proposal, this course is a good option.
 The course covers a little bit of everything but still has enough detail to help guide the writing process.
-For more experienced grant writers who already know how to identify funders and structure a proposal, the course may not be quite as useful.
-However, the advanced grant writer may find it interesting to hear Dr. Feenstra's ideas on how to construct the proposal (i.e. the order in which things should be written) and his suggestions on proposal management, such as when to bring in reviewers, etc. Additionally, since grant writers often have limited involvement with the budgeting process, experienced grant writers may also benefit from his lecture on budgeting.
+For more experienced grant writers who already know how to identify funders and structure a proposal, the course may not be as useful.
+However, the advanced grant writer may find it interesting to hear Dr. Feenstra's ideas on how to construct the proposal (i.e., the order in which things should be written); and benefit from his suggestions on proposal management, such as when to bring in reviewers, etc. Additionally, since grant writers often have limited involvement with the budgeting process, experienced grant writers may also benefit from his lecture on budgeting.

 Because the course is so comprehensive, it works as a stand-alone course on grant writing if you only have the time or resources to take one course.
 However, if you want to focus on government grants specifically, or are interested in learning more about building your core proposal content, you may want to consider taking this course in conjunction with other Udemy courses such as Federal Grant Writing 101 with Dr. Beverly Browning and Grant Writing for Nonprofits and Freelance Writers with Tim Whitney.